LoyolaChicagoBooks/introcs-csharp/source/data/types-and-conversions.rst

 --------

 A variable is
 associated with a space in memory.
-This space has a fixed size associated with the type of data.
+This space has a fixed size determined by the type of data.
-The ``int`` and ``double`` types are examples of *value types*, which means that this memory space holds an encoding of the complete data for the value of the variable.
+The ``int`` and ``double`` types are examples of *value types*, which means that this memory space holds an encoding of the complete value of the variable.
 The fixed space means that an ``int`` cannot be a totally arbitrary integer of an enormous size.
 In fact an ``int`` variable can only hold an integer in a specific range.
 See :ref:`data-representation` for the